Southeast Asia- Thailand

 Shopping

-Jatujak Market, the biggest market in Phuket has over 1,000 stalls.
-On Chaofa West Road from Central Shopping Mall, head south toward Chalong Bay, turn left at the first traffic light.
-Opening hours are Saturday and Sunday from 4.30pm-8.30pm.
-This is a typical Thai bazaar, featuring everything from fish to clothing.
+Jatujak Market The biggest market in Phuket, with over 1,000 stalls.
+On Chaofa West Road from Central Shopping Mall, heading south toward Chalong Bay direction; turn left at the first traffic light – Sat, Sun 4:30 – 8:30.
+This is a typical Thai bazaar, featuring all sorts of items from fish to clothing.

 For more information on what's included on your yacht, please view the full list here.